ESSAM: A Novel Competitive Evolution Strategies Approach to Reinforcement Learning for Memory Efficient LLMs Fine-Tuning: Conclusion

 \section{Conclusion}

 In this paper, we propose ESSAM, a zero-order full parameter fine-tuning method that combines Evolution Strategies with the Sharpness-Aware Maximization mechanism, aiming to serve as an alternative to RL methods for improving the mathematical reasoning ability of LLMs under limited computational resources.
 ESSAM follows the zero-order training setting and relies only on forward generation and rule based reward evaluation.
 As a result, across different models, ESSAM maintains inference-level GPU memory usage, and its GPU memory usage is also significantly lower than that of PPO and GRPO.
 Experimental results show that ESSAM brings stable improvements on all models and clearly outperforms standard ES.
-It raises the overall performance to match PPO and GRPO, and it surpasses them on some models, Therefore, our work provides a practical and resource efficient option for math reasoning fine-tuning in settings with limited compute, and it also offers an additional feasible path for the open source community.
+It raises the overall performance to match PPO and GRPO, and it surpasses them on some models.
+Further generalization experiments show that the models fine-tuned with ESSAM have strong generalization ability, and achieve the best average performance on out-of-distribution benchmarks.
+In addition, we further propose an accelerated variant of ESSAM, namely ESSAM-F. This accelerated algorithm achieves nearly a twofold speedup while maintaining the same GPU memory usage as ESSAM, and still delivers strong performance, outperforming PPO overall.
+Therefore, our work provides a practical and resource efficient option for math reasoning fine-tuning in settings with limited compute, and it also offers an additional feasible path for the open source community.